 Any sympathetic character, particularly Ichise in Texhnolyze.
 These characters show less emotion on average than a two-by-four, but damn are they ever hurting.

-Fate Testarossa from the Lyrical Nanoha franchise is a Dark Magical Girl who has been put through hell by the person she loved and then left out in the dry, completely shattered.
+Fate Testarossa is a Dark Magical Girl who has been put through hell by the person she loved and then left out in the dry, completely shattered.
 Nevertheless, she manages to get up on her feet and lead a relatively normal life.
 In the second season, she is trapped in a Lotus-Eater Machine where said person loves her back and her Cool Big Sis is alive—and one of the reasons she can wake up from it is her realization that this reality is treating her too good.
 In other words, she uses the level of her own suffering to determine if the current reality is fake.